 Effective Bed Bug Removal

 If you suspect you have a problem with bedbug infestation the first thing to do is to remove all the bedding and check it carefully.
-Also remove any dust cover which you have over the bottom of the box springs.
+Also, remove any dust cover which you have over the bottom of the box springs.
 You should examine the wood framing as this is an area that many people overlook and is a common breeding ground.
-If bedbugs are left there then they will re-affect the mattress and your efforts would have been in vain.
+If bedbugs are left there, then they will re-affect the mattress, and your efforts would have been in vain.

 It’s also important to check the rest of your room, especially the area around the bed.
 This should include inside books and the edge of the carpet.
-Check your wardrobe, cupboards and closet as bedbugs can attach themselves to clothing.
-In fact, check every possible area within your room at least once; this will give you piece of mind, and obviously will increase the chances of locating hidden breeding areas or those choosing to hide.
+Check your wardrobe, cupboards, and closet as bedbugs can attach themselves to clothing.
+In fact, check every possible area within your room at least once; this will give you peace of mind, and obviously will increase the chances of locating hidden breeding areas or those choosing to hide.

 Bed Bugs In Mattress

-Once you have determined that you have bedbugs there are a number of options available to you.
+Once you have determined that you have bedbugs, there are a number of options available to you.
 You may want to call in a professional pest control exterminator who can fumigate the room.
-If you decide to clean your mattress yourself then the best way to do so is to use a stiff brush such as a scrubbing brush or nail brush.
-Pay special attention to the seams to remove bedbugs and their eggs as this is an area they tend to occupy the most.
-You can then vacuum all the surfaces; if it has a left over odor from the bedbug scent glands then you can wash it, using some hot water and essential oils.
+If you decide to clean your mattress yourself, then the best way to do so is to use a stiff brush such as a scrubbing brush or nail brush.
+Pay particular attention to the seams to remove bedbugs and their eggs as this is an area they tend to occupy the most.
+You can then vacuum all the surfaces; if it has a leftover odor from the bedbug scent glands then you can wash it, using some hot water and essential oils.
 Make sure you do this on a sunny day so that it can be put outside to dry quicker.
 The sun will also help to remove any odors present.
 If it doesn’t dry properly there will be scope for further more bacteria to grow, plus will make way for mold and fungi.